Skip to main content

 area_with_waste = area × (1 + waste% ÷ 100)

-Second, divide by box coverage and round up — partial boxes don’t ship:
+Second, divide by box coverage and round up.
+Partial boxes don’t ship:

 boxes = ⌈area_with_waste ÷ coverage_per_box⌉

 Worked example: a 12 ft × 14 ft (3.7 m × 4.3 m) room in laminate with 22 sq ft (2.0 m²) per box and 10% waste.
 Area = 168 sq ft (15.6 m²).
 With waste: 184.8 sq ft (17.2 m²).
 Boxes = ⌈184.8 / 22⌉ = 9 boxes.
-Material on site after delivery: 9 × 22 = 198 sq ft (18.4 m²) — about 30 sq ft (2.8 m²) more than the room, the buffer for cuts and a couple of replacement planks down the road.
+Material on site after delivery: 9 × 22 = 198 sq ft (18.4 m²), about 30 sq ft (2.8 m²) more than the room.
+That’s the buffer for cuts and a couple of replacement planks down the road.

 Material reference